sanity/Athena/README.markdown

 looking for objects that match query Z, and you know that no object that matches query Z will match query Y, then you can also skip to object X.

+Ok, cool, but where do these shortcuts come from?
+Well, much like Hansel and Gretel, they are created like breadcrumbs while Athena is searching for stuff.
+Furthermore, since we can't have an infinite number of shortcuts, we only keep those that seem to be useful (ie. we delete the least recently used shortcuts).